Noch Fragen? Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 Today Holland is synonymous with colourful tulip fields, similar to those in the famous Keukenhof flower garden or the unique garden museum, Hortus Bulborum.
 The country is characterised by its delicious cheese and stroopwafels, beautiful cities, thousands of bridges and flat landscapes, perfect for cycling tours.
 Holland undeniably has its own unique charm.
 The friendliness of the locals gives the country a warm and welcoming atmosphere.

-Whether visiting the capital, Amsterdam, romantic harbour cities such as Haarlem or Alkmaar, or exploring the IJsselmeer or Wadden Sea – a trip to Holland is guaranteed to be a memorable one.
+Whether visiting the capital, Amsterdam, romantic harbour cities such as Haarlem or Alkmaar, or exploring the IJsselmeer or Wadden Sea – traveling through Holland is guaranteed to leave a lasting impression.
 Our “Bike & Sail Holland Tulip Tour” promises an exceptional, colourful holiday.

 Enchanting fishing villages with colourful half-timbered houses and fairy-tale landscapes dotted with dykes: the unique Wadden Sea waits to be discovered.
 Stretching from the North Sea coast, between Denmark in the northeast and the Netherlands in the south west, it is the largest area of uninterrupted intertidal sand and mud flats in the world and a world heritage site.
 Here, where water and sand ebb and flow, the area continually transforms.
 The ecosystem is a refuge for numerous plants and animals, serving as a resting place for many birds and a source of food for fish.
 Dunes and dry sandbanks roll along the coast like a string of pearls and the natural elements of sea, wind and sun appear to dance with one another.